An asymptotic preserving scheme for kinetic models for chemotaxis phenomena: Introduction

 \section{Introduction}

-Chemotaxis is a process by which cells change their state of movement reacting to the presence of a chemical substance, approaching chemically favorable environments and avoiding unfavorable ones.
-In the simple situation where we only consider cells and a chemical substance (the chemo-attractant), a model for the space and time evolution of the density $n = n(t, x)$ of cells and the chemical concentration $S = S(t, x)$ at time $t$ and position $x$ has been introduced by Patlak \cite{Pat} and Keller-Segel \cite{Kel} reads:
+Chemotaxis is a process by which cells change their movement by reacting to the presence of a chemical substance.
+Cells approach to chemically favorable environments and avoid unfavorable ones.
+In a simple description, where we only consider cells and a chemical substance (the chemo-attractant), a model for the space and time evolution of the density $n = n(t, x)$ of cells and the chemical concentration $S = S(t, x)$ at time $t$ and position $x$ has been introduced by Patlak \cite{Pat} and Keller-Segel \cite{Kel} reads:

-where $\nabla_x$ denotes the gradient with respect to the spatial variable, and the positive constants $ D_S$ and $D_n$ are the diffusivity of the chemo-attractant and of the cells, respectively, and $\chi$ is the chemotactic sensitivity.
+where $\nabla_x$ denotes the gradient with respect to the spatial variable, while the positive defined constants $ D_S$ and $D_n$ are the diffusivity of the chemo-attractant and of the cells, respectively, and $\chi$ is the chemotactic sensitivity.

 In general the substance $S$ does not only diffuse in the substrate, but it can also be produced by the bacteria themselves.
-The role of the function $H(n,S)$ is to describe the interaction between both quantities.
-One typical example is given by

-which describes the production of the chemo-attractant by the bacteria at a constant rate $a$ as well as chemical decay with relaxation time $\frac{1}{b}$.
+The role of t $H(n,S)$ consists in modeling the interaction between both quantities.
+A typical example is $H(n,S)= a n -b S$, which describes the production of the chemo-attractant by the bacteria at a constant rate $a$ as well as chemical decay with relaxation time $\frac{1}{b}$.
 Since the bacterial movement is directed toward the higher concentrations of $S$, the coupling is attractive.
 A deep insight into the phenomenological derivation of Keller and Segel types models is given in the survey \cite{[HP1]}.